Blatzar/scraping-tutorial/devtools_detectors.md

-**TL;DR**: You are going to get fucked by sites detecting your devtools, the easiest bypass for this is using [a web sniffer extension](https://chrome.google.com/webstore/detail/web-sniffer/ndfgffclcpdbgghfgkmooklaendohaef?hl=en)
+**TL;DR**: You are going to get fucked by sites detecting your devtools.
+You need to know what techniques are used to bypass them.

 Many sites use some sort of debugger detection to prevent you from looking at the important requests made by the browser.

-You can test the devtools detector here: https://blog.aepkill.com/demos/devtools-detector/ Code for the detector found here: https://github.com/AEPKILL/devtools-detector
+You can test the devtools detector here: https://blog.aepkill.com/demos/devtools-detector/ *(does not feature source mapping detection)*
+Code for the detector found here: https://github.com/AEPKILL/devtools-detector

 # How are they detecting the tools?